-Twelve King's College students will study or intern in foreign countries for academic credit during the summer.
+Five King's College students are studying in foreign countries for academic credit during the fall semester.

 Taylor Brainard was awarded a full-tuition scholarship through the Irish-American Scholars Program to study at the University of Ulster in Jordanstown, Northern Ireland.
 She is a junior majoring in marketing and mass communications.

 Theologian Dr. Kathryn Getek Soltis will deliver the Peace and Justice Center’s Annual Barbara Sabol Memorial Lecture at 7 p.m., Thursday, Sept.
 26, in the Burke Auditorium at King’s College.
 Titled "Visiting the Prisoner: Theological-Ethical Reflections on a Forgotten Place,” the lecture will be open to the public free of charge.
 The program is co-sponsored by the McGowan Center for Ethics and Social Responsibility and Peace and Justice Center of Wilkes-Barre.

 Three new full-time faculty members have joined King’s College for the academic year.

 Rita Cross is an assistant clinical professor of physician assistant studies.
 She recently served as director of the Student Health Center at King’s.
 She earned her bachelor’s degree from Penn State University and physician assistant certificate from King’s in 1982.